Ferretelic/GoogleMapsRecommender/README.md

 *Sample recommendations for test users can be found in `./results/[category]/samples`*

 ### 7.3.
 Inductive Inference (New Users)
-We tested the model's ability to recommend items to **New Users (Cold Start)** who were not present during training.
+We tested the model^{\prime}s ability to recommend items to **New Users (Cold Start)** who were not present during training.
 Since these users do not have pre-trained embeddings, we infer their embeddings on-the-fly based on their visitation list.

 The inference strategy depends on the model type:

 * **Mean Aggregation** (Used in `dot`, `cosine`, `distance` models):
-    The new user's embedding is calculated as the simple average of the embeddings of items they have visited.
+    The new user^{\prime}s embedding is calculated as the simple average of the embeddings of items they have visited.

   $$\mathbf{e}_{new} = \frac{1}{|\mathcal{H}_{new}|} \sum_{j \in \mathcal{H}_{new}} \mathbf{e}_j$$

 * **Folding-in Aggregation** (Used in `fold` model):
-        The new user's embedding is constructed using the **weighted GCN normalization**, a strategy aligned with Inductive Learning metrics in GraphSAGE [[7](#ref7)].
+        The new user^{\prime}s embedding is constructed using the **weighted GCN normalization**, a strategy aligned with Inductive Learning metrics in GraphSAGE [[7](#ref7)].
 This accounts for the degree (popularity) of the items in their history.

   $$\mathbf{e}_{new} = \sum_{j \in \mathcal{H}_{new}} \frac{1}{\sqrt{|\mathcal{H}_{new}| |\mathcal{N}_j|}} \mathbf{e}_j$$